alexpeattie/letsencrypt-fromscratch/README.md

 hash_algo = OpenSSL::Digest::SHA256.new
 ```

-The specific data we'll need to sign is our protected header and our payload, joined with a period:
+The specific data we'll need to sign is simply our protected header and our payload, joined with a period:

 ```ruby
 request[:signature] = client_key.sign(hash_algo, [ request[:protected], request[:payload] ].join('.'))